BlueFire-LLC/BlueFire-API-for-Android-Studio/README.md

 	<li>Renamed SetPerformanceMode to SetPerformanceModeOn.
 	<li>Added PerformanceInterval and SetPerformanceInterval.
 	<li>Removed the ELD Waiting RecordId as it is no longer sent by the adapter.
-	<li>Added getTruckInfoThread to Demo app.
+	<li>Added getTruckInfoThread to Demo App.
-	<li>Disconnecting the adapter in the Demo app no longer stops ELD recording.
+	<li>Disconnecting the adapter in the Demo App no longer stops ELD recording.
 </ul>

 Version 23.5:<ul>